HaikuTeam/animator/QA.md

-If I make a change and publish, I get a new share link Cmd+S should not publish the project, but should display an info toast Eventually the "other" option (for GIF) becomes clickable and shows correct info
+If I make a change and publish, I get a new share link Cmd+S should not publish the project, but should display an info toast Eventually the "other" option (for GIF) becomes clickable and shows correct info If I try to publish while offline, it fails immediately instead of appearing to try to publish

 Multi-select/Multi-transform